Organizer: 'We have severe grass roots strength' behind two marijuana petitions

 Oklahoma legalized medical marijuana through State Question 788, passed in 2018.
 That ballot initiative created the Oklahoma Medical Marijuana Authority, housed within the Oklahoma State Department of Health.

-SQ 818 would eliminate the OMMA and give its powers to the Oklahoma State Cannabis Commission.

-SQ 817 would legalize recreational use of marijuana for those age 21 and older.
+The other, SQ 817, would legalize the recreational use of marijuana for those age 21 and older.

 Each question would amend the state constitution and would require 178,000 signatures to get on the ballot.
-But Green hopes to secure 250,000 names on each petition.
+But Green hopes to secure at least 250,000 names on each petition.

-The challenge period for individuals seeking to protest the measures is Wednesday through Oct.
-27, Green said.
+Green said he anticipates that there will be some money for paid signature collectors.
+Circulating petitions “is one of the most difficult parts of managing an effort like this,” he said.
+“It is a resource war.”

+Green said efforts to improve and handle problems with the medical marijuana program through the legislative process have been a failure and that “we don’t believe the Legislature is going to be able to give us the streamlined agency function we need.”

 In the meantime, supporters will be hosting voter registration drives, Green said, adding that only registered voters can sign the petitions to get the measures on the ballot.